 • TOP 10 MOST COMFORTABLE MATTRESS – click here

 WHAT IS BAKING SODA?

 Baking soda is a common pantry stable found in most kitchens across the world.
 It is used as a rising agent in baking.
 In the UK it is called bicarbonate of soda.

 Baking soda is an alkaline substance that is used in baking to make bread and cake rise.
 To activate the baking soda it needs to be mixed with an acidic material such as buttermilk or yogurt.

-Baking soda releases carbon dioxide when it is cooked and this creates pockets of air in the bread or cake mixture.
+Baking soda releases carbon dioxide when cooked creating pockets of air in the bread or cake mixture.
 It is this process that makes the bread rise as it is being baked.